What is the purpose of the MQS_REPORT_NOAUTH environment variable in WebSphere MQ?

 - In MQ 7.1, if you find that the error logs contain many instances of AMQ8077, then you have the option to disable this generation by unsetting the variable.

-- To disable the environment variable.
-You will need to restart the queue manager.
+- To disable the reporting, unset the environment variable and restart the queue manager.

 UNIX: unset MQS_REPORT_NOAUTH